 The black boot on the bottom of the tank may get knocked out of alignment during shipment.
 If your tank is a bit tilted, simply pick the tank up 2–3 inches (5–8 cm) off the floor and drop it gently but firmly down, favoring the side that needs to be adjusted to make the tank stand straight.

-The top distributor basket is used to help prevent media from getting up into the control head and into your pipes, it also keeps the resin from going down the drain during water or air surges.
+The top distributor basket is used to help prevent resin from getting up into the control head and into your pipes, it also keeps the resin from going down the drain during water or air surges.
 While systems that are installed correctly and fuctioning properly will not have issues, the top basket is included as a saftey measure to prevent problems and it is recommended to use it if present.
 Those who recommend leaving it off usually do so to prevent buildup on that basket that can lead to flow restrictions (more common in high iron waters), but it is usually easier to clean or replace a top basket periodically than cleaning out clogged fixtures if something does go wrong.

 Yes.
 The bypass seals with O-ring and even when tightened down some movement will occur, without leaking.
 The system requires this movement to allow for pressure changes in the system.
 Do not overtighten the bypass valve.
 As long as the screws are snug enough to keep the bypass from coming apart further tightening will just cause damage.

 Yes.
 These systems can be ran to your sewer or septic line and is typically the recommended place to run the drain.
 Most concerns are related to the amount of water going down the drain, and a properly designed septic/sewer system will not have a problem handling it.
+Studies have also shown that concerns over salt in the wastewater affecting septic systems are unfounded and not a problem.

 Yes.
 Water from the drain comes out under pressure and can be ran vertically if needed.